lens-protocol/lens-sdk/packages/client/DESIGN.md

   - [x] create
   - [x] addInterests - client.profile.interests.add() ?
   - [x] removeInterests - client.profile.interests.remove() ?
-  - [ ] interests.fetch - there was a method to fetch all available interests - was it removed ?
   - [x] setMetadata
   - [x] setImage
   - [x] setManager